jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 ## 4\.
 You believe you can improve

 Believing that things can get better is having a growth mindset.
-The concept of a growth mindset was developed by Dr. Carol Dweck in the study of school children and inherent intelligence.
+Dr. Carol Dweck developed the concept of a growth mindset in the study of school children and inherent intelligence.
 I won’t go into the details here but people who believe that they can work on things to get better, usually improve.

 You’re more likely to be attractive if you have a growth mindset.
 [Optimists are more socially appealing](https://www.researchgate.net/publication/233476705_Are_we_looking_for_positivity_or_similarity_in_a_partner's_outlook_on_life_Similarity_predicts_perceptions_of_social_attractiveness_and_relationship_quality) and also have higher-quality relationships.
 People with growth mindsets do the work necessary to achieve their goals.
-They believe that talent may play a part, but it’s a booster seat at best.
+They believe talent may play a part, but it’s a booster seat at best.

 People with fixed mindsets live in scarcity, which brings me to my next point.